josephbharrison/streamable-mcp-client/README.md

 ```

 - But you can’t say “give me just the **next** event and then pause”.
-- The realtime relay needs exactly that granularity: after *each* notification chunk it must
+- After each notifification chunk, the realtime relay must:
   1. Wake the agent,
-  2. Wait for **one** event (usually a model delta),
+  2. Wait for **one** event,
   3. go back to waiting for the next notification.
 - continue_run() is therefore a minimal, ~20‑line helper that peeks one item from the internal queue, taking care to propagate errors and to notice when the background task has already finished.